jphermans/SkyDodger-scriptable/README.md

 ## 🏆 Score Saving & Widget

-- Best score is stored in iCloud at: iCloud Drive / Scriptable / sky_best.txt
+- Best score is securely stored in the iOS Keychain (no longer editable in iCloud).
+- A test script (`TestKeychain.js`) is included to verify Keychain functionality and ensure scores are stored correctly.
-- The widget (`SkyDodgerWidget.js`) reads this file and shows:
+- The widget (`SkyDodgerWidget.js`) reads this value and shows:
 - Your **all-time best score**
 - A **starry space background** with the cyan spaceship
 - Each time the widget refreshes, the starfield is randomly generated.